Live from the Southern Command in sunny South Florida.

 Forget about that.

-We we have a chief executive who has just dumped the biggest odorous pile of excrement on the Constitution in our lifetimes.
+We have a chief executive who has just dumped the biggest odorous pile of excrement on the Constitution in our lifetimes.

 I agree.

-With this recess employment crap.
+With this recessed employment crap.

 We've got somebody who is lawless.

-We have somebody who is behaving outside the bounds of constitution.
+We have somebody who is behaving outside the bounds of Constitution.

 Where is the outrage?